How To Become an Expert Media Buyer

 The starting pay, if you look up on Google for a media buyer, is going to be somewhere around the $50,000 to $60,000 range at a company.
 Now that doesn’t sound like a lot, but that’s because you’re at a company!
 Where the real magic happens is if you’re able to service your own clients and work in that way.

 On average, the clients that we service in the media buying world right now tend to be paying anywhere between seven to $10,000 a month in income, and that’s coming in from each of those clients.
 Now, when you’re getting started, you’re probably not gonna be charging that sort of premium fee.
 You’re probably gonna be charging somewhere around $3,000 to $5,000 a month for clients whenever you’re getting started.
 And depending on where that client is currently at, let’s just say that you can get two clients that are paying you $5,000 per month.
 If that’s the case, you’re making $120,000 a year, literally only servicing two people, two business owners.
 If you can get them at 5,000 a month, now you might be thinking to yourself, “man, five grand a month?
 That sounds like a lot, who is gonna pay me that?”
 You would be shocked at how business owners actually really, truly, need this skill.

 Let’s say there’s 10 hours a week that you can spare to basically a side gig or a side hustle.
-Let’s say that in that side hustle, you’re able to land the client that’s paying five grand a month.
-That’s 60 grand a year in additional income just from landing that one client.
+Let’s say that in that side hustle, you’re able to land the client that’s paying $5,000 a month.
+That’s $60,000 a year in additional income just from landing that one client.
 So you can see very quickly how awesome it is to be able to actually grow this if you can start landing a few clients.

-I sent that email out to a bunch of different businesses and ended up landing one of my very first gigs.
-That way it’s a really great way to get started.
+That really is a great way to get started.
 Don’t be shy.
 Get out there, put your name out there and see if you can land a gig that way.